Who Is Brian Boitano?

-Known for a Food Network show in more recent years, Boitano revealed that he was gay after earning selection to the U.S. delegation for the 2014 Winter Olympics.
+Known for a Food Network show, Boitano revealed that he was gay after earning selection to the U.S. delegation for the 2014 Winter Olympics.

 Brian Anthony Boitano was born on October 22, 1963, in Mountain View, California, to parents Donna and Lew.
-He played Little League baseball and roller skated as a child, but became enamored with ice skating at age 8 after watching a performance of Ice Follies.
+He played Little League baseball and roller-skated as a child but became enamored with ice skating when he was eight years old after watching a performance of Ice Follies.

 Amateur and Olympic Stardom

-Boitano became the U.S. Junior Men’s champion at age 14, and at 19 he was the first skater to complete all six different triple jumps in a World Championship.
+Boitano became the U.S. Junior Men’s champion at age 14.
+At 19, he was the first skater to complete all six different triple jumps in a World Championship.

 An alternate for the 1980 U.S. Olympic figure skating team, he finished fifth in his first Olympic competition in 1984.
 The following year, he won the first of four consecutive U.S. National Championships.